 This part of the Mississauga waterfront has been the subject of many studies.
-The 1PSEPM Project was identified by the "Inspiration Port Credit" initiative as a key opportunity to "Keep the Port in Port Credit".
+The 1PSEPM Project was identified in the City Council approved Inspiration Port Credit 1 Port Street East Comprehensive Master Plan (2016)as a key opportunity to "Keep the Port in Port Credit".
+The 1PSEPM Project is intended to help fulfill the vision of the Master Plan: